Travis Hutson: Florida Senate

 Hutson's district was reconfigured and renumbered after court-ordered redistricting in 2016.

 After the 2020 election, Hutson and other Republicans proposed changes to restrict voting rights in Florida.
 The proposed changes to restrict mail-in voting were notable given that Republicans had traditionally voted by mail more than Democrats, but Democrats outvoted Republicans by mail in 2020.
 There was no evidence of widespread fraud in U.S. elections or in Florida elections.
 Hutson defended the restrictions on voting, saying "I believe one fraudulent vote is one too many.
 And I’m trying to protect the sanctity of our elections."
 The Republican-controlled legislature passed the bill in 2022.
 The bill also banned Florida localities from having ranked-choice voting.

-A bill in the 2022 session by Northeast Florida Sen. Travis Hutson would sharply limit homeowners' ability to file construction defect claims for hidden structural flaws.
+A bill in the 2022 session by Hutson would sharply limit homeowners' ability to file construction defect claims for hidden structural flaws.
 Senate Bill 736 dramatically reduces the time a home builder is responsible for construction defects.
 For single family homes, it cuts that time in half – from 10 years to five.
 It makes no exceptions for intentional fraud, or for violations of building and fire safety codes.
 Hutson’s father is a prominent Northeast Florida home builder.
 The Hutson Companies is currently building the massive SilverLeaf project in St. Johns County, which is ultimately expected to have more than 16,000 homes and 45 acres of retail space.
-Huston also works for the company him self.

-If passed the bill would protect Huston's family and other builders in Florida making it easier for them to cut corners in construction and evade liability for violating building codes.
+Huston also works for the company.
+If passed, the bill would protect Hutson's family and other builders in Florida by making it easier to cut corners in construction and evade liability for violating building codes.
 This proposal from Huston comes less than a year after the Surfside Condominium collapsed due to latent defects.
 Families of the victims of the Surfside collapse are opposing the bill.